Backtracking in Action: Sudoku and N-Queens

 111

-This problem essentially requires you to perform a brute-force search on every position of a one-dimensional array of length n
+This problem asks you to brute-force every position in a 1D array of length n